aidant842/MilestoneProject4/README.md

 </summary>

 Requirements:
-    1. A Developement Environment with the following installed: python3 and pip
+* A Developement Environment with the following installed:
+    - python3
+    - pip
+    - sass
-    2. Have a Gmail Account with 2F authentication enabled
+* Have a Gmail Account with 2F authentication enabled
-    3. Have a free stripe account.
+* Have a free stripe account.

 1. Clone or download this repository.